How to Become a UFC Fighter (Pro MMA Fighter Path)

 As long as you surround yourself with good people, train smart, and keep your focus on reaching your goals, there is no reason you can’t make it to the UFC.

-It will be a hard road, full of amazing highs, and devastating lows, but you’ve persevered this far, and you deserve to be where you are.
+It will be a hard road, it’s not a clear cut simple path like some MMA movies depict.
+It’s going to be a long hard path full of amazing highs, and devastating lows, but you’ve persevered this far, and you deserve to be where you are.

 Keep improving yourself, and with determination, skill, and a bit of luck, you’ll make it to the Ultimate Fighting Championship.